Choosing The Right Kitchen Paint

 Order sample pots of your selected shades and paint out large swatches onto A4 pieces of paper.
 Place these papers on different walls around the kitchen throughout the day.

-Discover three beautiful schemes with some of our favourite kitchen colours.
+Discover four beautiful colour schemes with some of our favourite kitchen colours.
 Whether you’re interested in kitchen trends or want to create a timeless space, find inspiration below.

 Tea with Florence Kitchen